-Chapter 2 describes the proposed action, no action alternative, and other alternatives considered but not analyzed.
-This EA tiers directly from the 1999 Feasibility Report with Final EIS previously considered a full suite of structural and non-structural alternatives to beach nourishment.
-The structural measures considered included bulkheads, seawalls, revetments, offshore, breakwaters, groins, beach restoration/nourishment, and beach sills.
-Non-structural measures included flood insurance, development regulations, and land acquisition.
+This EA tiers directly from the 1999 Feasibility Report and Final EIS that previously considered a full suite of structural and non-structural alternatives to beach nourishment.
+The structural measures that were considered in the 1999 report included bulkheads, seawalls, revetments, offshore breakwaters, groins, beach restoration/nourishment, and beach sills.
+Nonstructural measures included flood insurance, development regulations, and land acquisition.
+Chapter 2 of the present EA describes the proposed action (selected plan), no action alternative, and borrow area alternatives that were subsequently considered following completion of the 1999 EIS.